idelfonsog2/idelfonsog2.github.io/README.md

 > Why would we want to use re-create our table structures for Analytical Procedures?

 It happens that performance is much better, we can do fewer joins and access the same information.
-We still would like to have our 3NF schema for application purposes.
+We still would like to have our 3NF schema for application purposes on the side, think about it like a separate microservice.
 Besides re-creating our tables, these can be improve... by a lot more with the following!

 - Non-Columnar Storage (AWS REDSHIFT)
 - Distribution table Style (All, even, key),